Di-yess/Nothing-pet-project/README.md

 ### 7. My favorites - error pages.
 ![error](readme-assets/Error.png)

 ### 1. server : fill the env-exmaple, **npm run prep**.
 To run server - **npm start**;
 ### 2. client : **npm install, npm start**

+Would be very grateful for you star.
+Thank you ^^